 At UNSW, Kristina currently teaches two undergraduate courses in the Bachelor of Commerce (BCom).
 These courses include an integrated first-year course (COMM1140 Financial Management), and a third-year financial accounting course in the BCom Accounting Major (ACCT3563 Issues in Financial Reporting and Analysis).
 She is currently the Course Coordinator of COMM1140 Financial Management and took the initiative to introduce and lead the UNSW Student Partners Program in 2023.
 This marked the first time the program was implemented within the course, with the ultimate goal of collecting ongoing real-time feedback from students to enhance and refine the course for future iterations.

-In 2023, Dr Kristina Vojvoda, along with Dr Conor Clune, Dr Victoria Clout, Kate Morgan, and Ed Harbor, successfully secured a UNSW Business School Education Initiative Seed Funding Grant worth $9,000.
+In 2023, Dr Kristina Vojvoda, along with her colleagues Dr Conor Clune and Dr Victoria Clout, successfully secured a UNSW Business School Education Initiative Seed Funding Grant worth $9,000.
 The purpose of this grant is to facilitate the development and implementation of innovative teaching models, specifically focusing on COMM1140 Financial Management.
 The project aims to create a series of 10 industry engagement videos that will be integrated into the course as case study prompts.
 This initiative aligns with the UNSW School of Accounting, Auditing, and Taxation's Education Strategy, which emphasises the incorporation of business acumen into teaching accounting.
 This grant will play a crucial role in supporting the team's efforts to enhance the educational experience and provide students with valuable real-world insights through the use of these industry case study videos.
 The team will also be actively collaborating with the UNSW Accounting Society to ensure that student input is incorporated in decision making processes.
 Their valuable perspective will contribute to the overall quality and relevance of the videos produced to develop transformational learning experiences for students.

 Learning and Teaching Grants